xfiveco/generator-chisel/README.md

 ### Development

 When you have the basic setup done, you can start development.
-To re-compile Twig / SCSS file in real time you can use default task.
+To re-compile Twig, SCSS and JavaScript files in real time you can use default task.
 Type

 ```
 gulp